tetris245/ULTRAbc/README.md

 Changes for future version

 * Integrated the BC-Diaper-Wetter script created by Firefly - Thanks for the permission :)
+* New command: exitmode to toggle the mode for the OUT button
 * New command: slowleave to slowly leave a chat room
 * Updated and improved the bg1 command
 * Added support for the FBC feature OOC with Ctrl+Enter